impostorsguides/impostorsguides.github.io/rbenv/part-1/1-g-content.md

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>

-While we're summing things up, let's have another look at the entire `if` block:
+While we're at it, let's summarize what the entire `if` block does:

 ```
 if [ "$program" = "ruby" ]; then